yasmeendev/hammad/docs/v2.0/user_docs/marketing/managing-content-items.md

-# Manage Dynamic Content
+# Manage Dynamic Content Items

+Once created, the Dynamic Content can be reused as many times as required in Content Publishing items.

+Creating ***Dynamic Content*** in Virto Commerce management application specifies what content to deliver (e.g. image, clickable image, flash, etc.) and which parameters to set up.

+Creating ***Content Publishing*** specifies which dynamic content items should be displayed and under which conditions they should be available.

+!!! warning
+	Dynamic Content will not be available on the front end until it is assigned to any of the Content Publishing items.

-## Create Content Items
+## Creating Content Items

-Creating a **Dynamic Content** in VirtoCommerce platform manager requires that the user provides a name for the Dynamic Content, selects a Content type and provides values for the type’s parameters.
+Creating a dynamic content item in Virto Commerce Platform Manager assumes the following steps:

-1. The user opens the Marketing Module and selects **‘Dynamic Content’**;
+1. The user opens the Marketing Module and selects ***Dynamic Content***;
 1. The system will display the ‘Dynamic Content’ screen with the following list:
      1. Dynamic items;
      1. Content placeholders;
      1. Content publishing.
-1. The user selects **‘Content items’**;
+1. The user selects ***Content items***;
 1. The ‘Content items’ screen with the existing list of Content items will be displayed;
      1. If no Content items were previously added, the ‘Content items’ screen will be empty.
 1. The user clicks the ‘Add’ button on the top of the screen;